 - Courses are considered for transfer credit as they relate to the student's program of study.

 - Course descriptions are reviewed for course content and in determining equivalency.
 At times, syllabi and additional consultation with the area academic dean and other support documentation may be necessary.

 - If a student changes his/her major, a new evaluation request must be submitted as above.

 - Developmental coursework will not be accepted as transfer credits.

 - Proficiency courses (those which produce "pass" or "satisfactory" grades) will not be accepted as transfer credits.

-- Courses taken at institutions without regional accreditation will not be accepted for transfer credit through traditional means; they may however be reviewed through the Office of Prior Learning Assessment for potential life experience credit.
+- Courses taken at some institutions without regional accreditation may not be accepted for transfer credit through traditional means.
+Schools that are vocational or technical in nature without regional accreditation are reviewed through the Office of Prior Learning Assessment (PLA) for potential life experience credit.

 For more information about transferring to Bucks County Community College, please read our Frequently Asked Questions (FAQs) for Transfer Students page.

-For details regarding transferring out of BCCC to another institution, please review the Transfer Services webpage, www.bucks.edu/transfer, or call (215)968-8031 to make an appointment with a transfer counselor.
+For details regarding transferring out of Bucks to another institution, please review the Transfer Services webpage, www.bucks.edu/transfer, or call (215)968-8031 to make an appointment with a transfer counselor.